 The scheme allows victims of illness or injury to claim insurance in order to pay medical expenses, take more time off, or even file for compensation if the accident leads to death.

-As part of the AHV / OASI insurance system, Swiss accident insurance is paid for by both the employee and employer.
+As part of the AHV/OASI insurance system, Swiss accident insurance is paid for by both the employee and employer.
 Although it is paid as a joint premium each month, the contributions are actually split, with contributions from employers going towards occupational accidents and diseases, and employee contributions compensating for non-occupational accidents.

-Any Swiss resident who is working can claim accident and occupational disease insurance.
+Any resident of Switzerland who is working can claim accident and occupational disease insurance.
 Those who are actively looking for a job are also covered by accident insurance.
 If you are a child, student, retiree, housewife or househusband, you are not entitled to mandatory accident insurance.
 If you would like to be covered by accident insurance, you must include it as part of your supplemental health insurance.

 Entrepreneurs can apply for accident insurance voluntarily through the Swiss National Accident Insurance Fund (SUVA).